deonvz/ImageToAsciiart/README.md

 # ImageToAsciiart
 Converts any picture or your live Webcam feed into ascii art.
-The use of P5.js, the Asciiart repository and is based on the Coding Train Challenges.
+Uses Javascript, P5.js, Asciiart repository and is based on the Coding Train Challenges.

 Code: Inside the code directory you will dine 2 example scrips and Preview Html files.